I am due to receive a redundancy payment of £116,000. How can I reduce the tax I will have to pay on this amount?

 Carrying forward pension contributions

-Unfortunately the maximum contribution in any tax year is restricted to either the amount you actually earn, or £40,000 whichever is the lower figure.
+Unfortunately, the maximum contribution in any tax year is restricted to either the amount you actually earn, or £40,000 whichever is the lower figure.
 The £86,000 is regarded as pensionable income for this purpose, but not the £30,000.
-As we have just started a new tax year, if we assume you take no other employment then you are capped at £40,000 for 2019/2020 tax year.
+As we are into a new tax year, if we assume you take no other employment then you are capped at £40,000 for 2022/2023 tax year.

-Fortunately that's not the end of the story, as we are allowed to backdate contributions to previous tax years going back 3 years.
-We do have to fully use the 2019/2020 allowance first, followed by unused allowances 3 years ago, and then 2 years ago, and finally last year
+Fortunately, that's not the end of the story, as we are allowed to backdate contributions to previous tax years going back 3 years.
+We do have to fully use the 2022/2023 allowance first, followed by unused allowances 3 years ago, and then 2 years ago, and finally last year

 This carry forward process is a little complicated as a financial adviser needs to allow for what are referred to as input periods, and also calculations need to take account of actual earnings, and other pension contributions etc.